openwisp/openwisp-notifications/README.rst

 **Note**: You need to import ``register_notification_cache_update`` inside the ``ready`` function or you can define another funtion to register signals which will be called in ``ready`` and then it will be imported in this function.
 Also ``dispatch_uid`` is unique identifier of a signal.
 You can pass any value you want but it needs to be unique.
-For more details read `preventing-duplicate-signals <https://docs.djangoproject.com/en/dev/topics/signals/#preventing-duplicate-signals>`_
+For more details read `preventing duplicate signals section of Django documentation <https://docs.djangoproject.com/en/dev/topics/signals/#preventing-duplicate-signals>`_

 Notification Types
 ------------------